 MassMutual Life Insurance Overview: Financial Strength, Availability, and History

-As a mutual company, policyholders are eligible to receive company dividends, and MassMutual has paid out every year since 1869.
-Policyholders seem generally happy with the company; it received fewer than the average number of complaints in the industry in 2018, and it continues to write a significant number of premiums in the U.S. life insurance market.
+As a mutual company, policyholders may be eligible to receive company dividends, and MassMutual reports a long record of paying them.
+For current complaint information, consult the NAIC, and it continues to write a significant number of premiums in the U.S. life insurance market.

 The Competition